 - Swap your furnace air filter.

 You should change your home’s air filters at least every three months to help your system run more efficiently and prolong any furnace repair work.
 A filthy air filter is one of the most recurrent reasons for declining performance in furnaces, and they can also be a breeding ground for germs and cause you and your children to become sick.
 Change your filter to keep both your furnace and your family healthy.
+You can also schedule annual maintenance with Church Services and have a thorough furnace cleaning as part of your tune up.

 - Check the circuit breaker.